 would really like to experience more of in the future.

 VC: What is your background?

-VC: What is your biggest goal so far?
+VC: What is your biggest accomplishment so far?

 VC: We asked you to illustrate ‘Love’.
-In words, what does love mean to you?
+In words, what is love for you?

 VC: What are you dreaming of?

 VC: What is the most romantic thing that happened to you?

 VS: I don’t know if this is the most romantic but it was the first thing that popped into my head.
 One time, the reception at my school had a sign in front saying ‘SERVAIS URGENT’.
 I completely freaked out because I was living away from home so I immediately thought something was wrong.
 Expecting bad news, I told the receptionist who I was but then out came a bouquet of flowers with a note attached.
 I was so confused.
 I was really young at the time and I’d seen these kinds of scenarios happen in movies but it never occurred to me that it happened in real life too!

 VC: What can you see in the streets of London?